UK Stocks-Factors to watch on Dec. 16

 LONDON, Dec 16 (Reuters) - Britain’s FTSE 100 index is seen opening 12 to 20 points higher, or up as much as 0.3 percent, on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

-* The blue-chip FTSE index closed down 1.9 percent at 6,182.72 points on Monday, the lowest closing level since mid-2013.
+* On Monday, the blue-chip FTSE index closed down 1.9 percent at 6,182.72 points, the lowest closing level since mid-2013.
 It fell 6.6 percent last week and is down more than 8 percent so far this year after surging 14 percent in 2013.

-* Britain’s main banks would be able to withstand a sharp fall in house prices, other than the troubled Co-operative Bank, the Bank of England said on Tuesday.

-* State-backed RBS and Lloyds only scraped through the BoE’s first sector-wide test of the health of major lenders after both took pre-emptive measures to shore up their capital defences before the BoE reached its conclusions.
-Both banks will need to seek permission from the BoE’s regulatory arm before paying any dividends.

 * Activity in China’s factory sector shrank in December for the first time in seven months as new orders declined, adding to expectations that more stimulus may be needed to avert a sharper economic slowdown.
 The flash HSBC/Markit manufacturing purchasing managers’ index (PMI) fell to 49.5 in December from November’s final reading of 50.0.